ipums/ipumspy/docs/source/extracts.rst

     # get my 20 most-recent CPS extracts
     more_recent_extracts = ipums.get_previous_extracts("cps", limit=20)

-The :meth:`.get_extract_history()` generator makes it easy to filter your extract history to pull out extracts with certain variables, samples, features, file formats, etc. By default, this generator returns pages extract definitions of the maximum possible size, 500.
+The :meth:`.get_extract_history()` generator makes it easy to filter your extract history to pull out extracts with certain variables, samples, features, file formats, etc. By default, this generator returns pages of extract definitions of the maximum possible size of 500 extract definitions per page.
 Page size can be set to a lower number using the ``page_size`` argument.

 .. code:: python

     # make a list of all of my extracts from IPUMS CPS that include the variable STATEFIP
     extracts_with_state = []
-    # get pages with 50 CPS extracts per page
+    # get pages with 100 CPS extracts per page
     for page in ipums.get_extract_history("cps", page_size=100):
         for ext in page["data"]:
             extract_obj = MicrodataExtract(**ext["extractDefinition"])